-Sara is a self employed barrister focusing on employment and commercial/civil law work.
-Her main passion is employment law and particularly discrimination law cases brought under the Equality Act, a great Labour achievement.
-She was appointed to the approved panel of barristers for the Commission for Equality and Human Rights in March 2015.
-Appearing in employment tribunals has strengthened her view of the importance of secure work not only to provide a steady income but also giving us a sense of self-worth.
+I am a self employed barrister focusing on employment law and particularly discrimination law cases brought under the Equality Act, the last Act passed by the Labour government.
+I was appointed to the approved panel of barristers for the Commission for Equality and Human Rights in March 2015.
+Appearing in employment tribunals has strengthened my view of the importance of secure work not only to provide a steady income but also giving us a sense of self-worth.

-Sara believes strongly in the power of education and the importance of aspiration for all.
+I believe strongly in the power of education and the importance of aspiration for all.
 Currently I serve as co-chair of the sub-committee for Social Mobility at Lincoln’s Inn as well as speaking for the Bar Standards Board and student associations about achieving greater diversity at the Bar.
-I was a school governor at a primary school in the London Borough of Camden (where the governing body has recently been graded as outstanding by OFSTED) and has provided workshops on public speaking for the excellent charity IntoUniversity (http://intouniversity.org/) which supports young people from disadvantaged backgrounds to attain either a university place or another chosen aspiration.
+I was a school governor at a primary school in the London Borough of Camden 2011-2017 (where the governing body has recently been graded as outstanding by OFSTED) and has provided workshops on public speaking for the excellent charity IntoUniversity (http://intouniversity.org/) which supports young people from disadvantaged backgrounds to attain either a university place or another chosen aspiration.

-Sara is on the executive of the Fabian Society and last year was Chair of the Young Fabians (www.youngfabians.org.uk).
-Under her leadership they focused on the theme of intergenerational justice, the poor deal for the under 30s who face stagnant growth, lack of affordable housing and record levels of unemployment.
-In her view these problems must be urgently tackled with well thought out policies and targeted investment if a crisis is to be averted.
+I was Vice Chair of the Fabian Society 2015-2017 and was previously Chair of the Young Fabians (www.youngfabians.org.uk).
+Under my leadership the Young Fabians focused on the theme of intergenerational justice, the poor deal for the under 30s who face stagnant growth, lack of affordable housing and record levels of unemployment.
+In my view these problems must be urgently tackled with well thought out policies and targeted investment if a crisis is to be averted.
 My experience as a Fabian bolstered my commitment to centre left politics and evidence based policy solutions.

 Focusing on the Economy

 The global economic crisis highlighted the dangers of unfettered markets.
 Brexit reinforces my view that we must create an economy that works for everyone rather than leaving people marginalised.
 I believe that government should play a proactive role in rebalancing the economy and creating a fertile environment for new businesses.
 Regional investment is essential to ensure the development of companies and industry across the UK.
 This includes spending on the infrastructure that these businesses need to grow as well as improving access to credit to enable industry to develop.
-She believes that without economic growth people will continue to be afflicted by stagnant wages and rising living costs.
+I believe that without economic growth people will continue to be afflicted by stagnant wages and rising living costs.